Sir Vince Cable said holding the EU referendum was a “terrible mistake” which has “profoundly wounded” the politics he was once familiar with.

 But it’s more than “just Brexit”, he claimed.
 “It’s the idea that politics seems to be breaking apart in the sense of the traditional left-right make-up.”

-Cable is keen for the Lib Dems to become a “party of more open, internationalist liberal people who would absorb social democrats of the Labour Party and one-nation conservatives.”
+Cable is keen for the Lib Dems to become a “party of more open, internationalist and liberal people who would absorb social democrats of the Labour Party and one-nation conservatives.”

 This quest to become a broad church party and a bona fide electoral force could lead to further defections.

-Cable said he knows “one or two individually who have spoken” to him saying they “want to jump”,
+Cable said he knows “one or two individually who have spoken” to him saying they “want to jump”.

 “But at this stage I’d say it’s just odd individuals”.